Non-local convolutional neural networks (nlcnn) for speaker recognition: Methodology

 \subsection{NLCNN-based Speaker Recognition}

 The non-local block is a generic, standalone network structure that can be integrated into any pre-defined CNN-based networks.
 To understand its behavior in speaker recognition task, we selected a recently proposed network Fast ResNet-34 for speaker recognition as our baseline model \cite{chung2020defence}.
+The same authors further improved the model accuracy by utilizing various data augmentation techniques and achieved state-of-the-art performance in Voxceleb dataset \cite{Hee2020_interspeech}.
+Since we are not using data augmentation techniques in our model training, we use \cite{chung2020defence} as our baseline model.

 \textbf{Baseline model.} The model is a simplified ResNet-type network which is derived from the original ResNet-34 \cite{He2015}.
 The input feature is 40-dimensional log filterbanks energy (LFBE).
 Compared to the original ResNet-34 \cite{He2015}, this model used only one-quarter of the channels in each residual block in order to reduce computational cost.
 It also removed the maxpooling layer to avoid downsampling the feature map too early.
 Detailed model architecture is shown in Table \ref{table-baseline_model}.